batsnuff/batsnuff/README.md

 - 👋 Hi, I’m @batsnuff
 - 👀 I’m interested in web3
 - 🌱 I’m currently learning all of this stuff
-- 💞️ I’m looking to collaborate on dev P@E Games
+- 💞️ I’m looking to collaborate on dev P2E Games
 - 📫 How to reach me telegram : @batsnuff

 <!---